mjaimin/DesignPatterns/Creational/Builder/README.md

 +	Product: The object under construction, by parts

 ##Use Builder when
++	Need to isolate knowledge of the creation of a complex object from its parts.
++	Need to allow different implementations/interfaces of an object's parts.

 +	The algorithm for creating parts is independent from the parts themselves.
 +	The construction process must allow different representations for the object that's constructed.